romain-trotard/redis-timing-tracker/README.md

 In this project I use 3 services of the Redis Stack:
 - Redis pub/sub
-- Redis JSON
+- RedisJSON
-- Redis Search
+- RediSearch
-- Redis Time Series
+- RedisTimeSeries

 ### Pub/sub messages